Celtics snap Nets' 4-game winning streak with 103-92 win - WHIZ News

-Brown got Boston started with a 20-point first quarter and the Celtics turned to their defense to lock it up in the fourth quarter of the first meeting since they swept the Nets in the first round of the playoffs.
+Brown got Boston started with a 20-point first quarter and the Celtics forced six turnovers in the fourth quarter of the first meeting since they swept the Nets in the first round of the playoffs.

+“Even though we’ve been scoring the ball at a high clip, record-breaking numbers, defensively we can’t let that rope slip,” Brown said.
+“So tonight was a great game.”

 Kevin Durant scored 31 points for the Nets, but committed eight turnovers.
-Kyrie Irving added 18 points and eight assists but shot just 7 for 21 from the field.
+Kyrie Irving added 18 points and eight rebounds but shot just 7 for 21 from the field.

+“I mean, they’re a good team and when you’re making costly mistakes, especially down the stretch, it’s going to affect you,” Irving said.
+“It’s going to have an impact on the game, the flow.”

 The Celtics played without Defensive Player of the Year Marcus Smart because of a bruised left hip but had plenty of defenders left to clamp down on the Nets and bounce back from an overtime loss to Miami on Friday that snapped their five-game winning streak.